ZmicierGT/fcore/readme.md

         return (next_quote - curr_quote) / curr_quote >= self._true_ratio
 ```

-Using such basic tool we can train a model which will estimate if a security is most likely to grow in the following N trading cycles and give probabilities of a potential growth.
+Using such basic tool we can train a model which will estimate if a security is most likely to grow in the following N trading cycles and give probabilities of the potential growth.
 The tool is used in this way:

 ```python
 prob = Probability(period_long=period_long,